Hannah Murray

 Hannah Murray with her parents

-Being a single child, she first attended a public boarding school, and later on, she received her higher education diploma in the English Language, at Queen’s College, Cambridge.
+As an only child, she first attended a public boarding school before earning her degree in English Language at Queen's College, Cambridge.

 Hannah Murray in her childhood